SCIREARLY

 Challenge

-Reducing underachievement in basic skills and Early School Leaving (ESL) rates is at the core of the strategic and political priorities for the European Commission.
-This has become even more critical in a post-pandemic era where students coming from lower socioeconomic status, refugees, migrants, Roma, etc. are not reaching the competencies to thrive in life.
+Reducing underachievement in basic skills and improving the rates in early school leaving has been at the core of the strategic and political priorities for the European Commission.
+This has become even more relevant and urgent in a post-pandemic era where disadvantaged pupils from low socio-economic, migrant, refugee and minority backgrounds, among others, are not achieving the competencies to succeed in life.

 Innovation